filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 Since this plugin registers new HTML, you need to make sure that the Tailwind CSS classes are generated.
 To accomplish this, please make sure you are [using a theme](https://filamentphp.com/docs/3.x/panels/themes) for every panel that you want to use the media library in.

 > If you do not yet have a theme, please create one.
 Using themes is strongly recommended by Filament.
-If you are using a theme as well, you'll always benefit from the most optimal CSS file size, so that your panel will never be slow because of duplicate unused CSS.
+Therefore, a custom theme is required for this package.
+If you are not yet using a custom theme and you'll switch to it, you'll get the benefits from a custom theme as well, including a (big) reduction the CSS file size by eliminating duplicate classes.

 You'll need to instruct Tailwind to also purge the view-files for the media library.
 Add the following key to the `content` key of the `tailwind.config.js` file **for each of the themes you use the media library in**: